 Note: Train station pickup locations attract an additional fee, but can also be more convenient.

-5. Fees may be charged for leaving Europe
+5. Fees may be charged for leaving Europe in your rental car

 6. You might not even be allowed to drive outside the EU

 Some European car hire companies stipulate you must not leave the European Union at all.
 They tend to have the following bordering nations in mind: Serbia, Bosnia & Herzegovina, Albania and Montenegro.

 Car hire Europe: What do I need?

 7. Make sure you have the right permits for driving in Europe